Finschia/finschia/docs/resources/finschia.md

 ## Finschia Daemon

-`fnsad` is the tool that enables you to interact with the node that runs on a LINE Blockchain Mainnet network, whether you run it yourself or not.
+`fnsad` is the tool that enables you to interact with the node that runs on a Finschia Mainnet network, whether you run it yourself or not.
 Let us set it up properly.
 In order to install it, follow the [installation procedure](../finschia-tutorials/installation.md).

 ### Setting up finschia